therealozp/class-notes/operating-systems/persistence.md

 1. calculates which disk to actually access
 2. issues one or more physical IOs to do so

-for example, in a mirrored RAID system where two copies of each block are kept on separate disks, RAID needs to perform **two physical IOs** for every one logical IO issued.
+for example, in a mirrored RAID system (RAID 1) where two copies of each block are kept on separate disks, RAID needs to perform **two physical IOs** for every one logical IO issued.

 RAID consists of:
 - a microcontroller to run firmware to direct RAID operations